curl/curl/docs/cmdline-opts/url.md

 providing a full URL including the scheme, or disabled by setting a default protocol, see --proto-default for details.

-To control where the contents of a retreived URL is written instead of the default stdout, use the --output or the --remote-name options.
+To control where the contents of a retrieved URL is written instead of the default stdout, use the --output or the --remote-name options.
 When retrieving multiple URLs in a single invoke, each provided URL needs its own dedicated destination option unless --remote-name-all is used.